 The Alliance Theatre is pleased to partner with the Educational Theatre Association’s (EdTA) JumpStart Theatre program.
 The program equips middle school teachers with the skills and resources to produce their school’s first musical through a proven combination of hands-on mentoring and boot-camp style training.
-EdTA, in collaboration with NYC-based companies iTheatrics and Musical Theatre International (MTI), created JumpStart Theatre, a three-year program which builds sustainable musical theatre programs where none previously existed, and aims to:
+EdTA, in collaboration with NYC-based companies iTheatrics and Musical Theatre International (MTI), created JumpStart Theatre, a three-year program which builds sustainable musical theater programs where none previously existed, and aims to:

 - Provide a practical and effective path to implementation in underserved middle schools nationwide